• info@wildcumberland.org

 • PO Box 872 Scottdale, GA 30079

-Comments Submitted by Wild Cumberland Read the comments submitted to the NPS by Wild Cumberland below.
-Wild Cumberland opposes what the National Park Service has most recently proposed for Cumberland Island.
-The agency has been negotiating deals with select private property owners at Cumberland Island — costing millions of dollars — without any public input or involvement for at least the last five […]
+NEW!
+Comments Submitted by SELC on the Cumberland Island Land Exchange Comments Submitted by Wild Cumberland on the Cumberland Island Land Exchange Read the comments submitted to the NPS on the Cumberland Island Land Exchange by Wild Cumberland below.
+Wild Cumberland opposes what the National Park Service has most recently proposed for the Cumberland Island Land Exchange.
+The agency has […]

 September is National Wilderness Month

+Cumberland Island Trivia can be a fun way to celebrate National Wilderness Month.
 Wild Cumberland is marking the occasion with our weekly trivia nights – which double as a fundraiser to support our work!
 Simply make a donation of $10+ to play each week and join us online.
-We laugh a lot — and you do not have to be an expert on Cumberland Island to win!
-It’s easy to play – we’ll […]
+We laugh a lot — and you do not have to be […]

 The Wild Cumberland Podcast